 The character of the hero, as he or she appears in the myths of different societies, is studied and analyzed.
 Students explore the meanings of mythological figures, motifs, and references from a variety of perspectives.
 Creation and fertility myths of the world, as they impact understanding the role of the hero, are considered as well.
-(Prerequisite: ENGL100L)
+(ENGL100L may be taken concurrently)